SostheneA/RHISEA/README.md

 -   Rigid input/output based on text files (*.std,* .mix, \*.ctl), and no option to save intermediate or diagnostic results for downstream analysis.

-## The Modern Workflow: Rhisea in R {#the-modern-workflow-rhisea-in-r}
+## The Modern Workflow: RHISEA in R {#the-modern-workflow-RHISEA-in-r}

-Rhisea builds on the foundation of HISEA and brings mixed-stock analysis into the present:
+RHISEA builds on the foundation of HISEA and brings mixed-stock analysis into the present:

-## The Modern Workflow: Rhisea in R
+## The Modern Workflow: RHISEA in R

-Rhisea builds on the foundation of HISEA and brings mixed-stock analysis into the present:
+RHISEA builds on the foundation of HISEA and brings mixed-stock analysis into the present:

 ### Key Innovations

 #### 1- Flexible Classifier Choice

-With Rhisea, you are not limited to LDA.
+With RHISEA, you are not limited to LDA.
 Built-in support now exists for a wide range of modern supervised learning classifiers:

 -   Linear/Quadratic Discriminant Analysis (LDA, QDA, MASS)